BND Hamburger Icon

 • Save and activate your workflow.

-This process usually takes just a few minutes; further, CRM workflows are flexible and can be adjusted as needed.
+This process usually takes just a few minutes.
+CRM workflows are flexible, so you can improve and adjust them as needed.

-After you set up your workflows, you and your team should observe how well (or poorly) your CRM workflows are helping your team achieve its goals.
-Run tests to identify workflow flaws, and revise your workflows as needed.
-Running, testing and revising workflows in this manner is crucial to properly using your CRM.
+After setting up your workflows, you and your team should observe how well (or poorly) your CRM workflows help your team achieve its goals.
+Run tests to identify workflow flaws and revise your workflows as needed.
+Running, testing and revising workflows is crucial to properly using your CRM.

 4. Inform your teams of all workflow changes.